 Salmon Fight Tactics

-Keep a high rod tip with a good bend in your rod and let the salmon take line when it wants to.
+Keep a high rod tip with a good fighting curve in your rod to exert enough pressure but let the salmon take line when it wants to.
 Eventually the fish will calm down if you're patient enough and will start showing more of its flanks and tail at close range.
 This is the time of the fight to start thinking about landing the salmon however it's always advisable never to reach for the landing net too soon as it tends to psychologically rush the fight too much and the eagerness of holding a landing net too soon will only deplete the fun of battle.

 Netting A Salmon